Aliza211/COVID-19-Detection/README.md

  Several standard models like VGG16,ResNet50,InceptionV3 have been implemented for transfer learning.Among them, VGG-16 gave the best result.
 Due to some limitation of data (Noise and small) different methods have to be followed.

-At first, X-ray data was trained in a standard pretrained model by freezing some layers.Almost 99% percent training accuracy and 98% of validation accuracy was achieved.After that CT scans-data was also trained on the pretrained model of x rays.
+At first, X-ray data was trained in a standard pretrained model by freezing some layers.Almost 99% percent training accuracy and 98% of validation accuracy was achieved.After that CT-scan datas are also trained on the pretrained model of x rays.

 ## Result: